 Having zingers during whitening treatments can make the patient stop the treatment prematurely, reducing the amount of time that the solution stays on the teeth, which means your results will not be as good as they could have been.

 It’s expensive to have in-office whitening treatments, and you want to get the most out of your money.
-By preventing zingers or reducing the intensity of them can allow you to get the best results.
+Preventing zingers or reducing their intensity of them can allow you to get the best whitening results.

 How to prevent and get rid of tooth whitening zingers

-The best toothpaste to use is the Original Sensodyne, which is one of the cheapest ones!
-You will want to make sure you get the white paste one, as you will want to avoid any coloured gels or pastes.
+The best toothpaste to use is the Original Sensodyne (Amazon link), which is one of the cheapest ones!

 You will want to use the Original Sensodyne for at least 2 weeks before your whitening treatment, and it needs to be used in the following way;